-This document was created in order to give newer players and regular groups an idea of how to build their group compositions, how to gear, skill, and ensure that they have coverage for all the potential requirements that running a group entails.
+This document was created in order to give newer players and group leaders an idea of how to build their group compositions, how to gear, skill, and ensure that they have coverage for many of the potential requirements that running a group entails.
 This document is oriented towards medium to large groups, and is probably not as appropriate for small groups where everyone has more responsibilities and different build requirements.

 You are welcome to make your own copy of this document – as many guilds have already done – and further develop it on your own to best suit your guild or group’s needs.
 I’m sure that the community would appreciate that any contributions or edits that you make in your own document be submitted back into this one for other players to benefit.

 The purpose of this section is to give you an overview of the roles and responsibilities that most leaders want to have in raids.
 By learning what these roles and their responsibilities are, you’ll be able to pick the ones that are most appropriate for your play style and be better able to contribute to your group’s success.

 Each role may have multiple builds that work for it, and can serve multiple responsibilities.
 It is also important to note that each role’s responsibilities may be different depending on the size of your group.
 If you’re running 10 players or running 24 players, what you do to contribute to the group’s success may be very different!

 ||There are multiple classes and builds that can meet each set of responsibilities, and every group should have at least one (and often multiple) players meeting each of them.